 The Peace Park has a non-eternal flame which will be extinguished when the last nuclear weapon on earth has been decommissioned.

 Don’t forget to visit the island of Miyajima which is a short journey away.
+Tours are available from Hiroshima.
 You can see the iconic Torii gate in the sea, one of the top three iconic views of Japan.

 If you enjoy hiking in splendid countryside, the Japan Alps are ideal.
 Kamikochi and Norikura Kogen are delightful places to visit.